Xiangyu-Hu/SPHinXsys/tutorials/fluid_shell_interaction/one-side-fluid-shell-interaction.md

 This term is also multiplied by $dp_s$, since in `DensitySummationComplex`, the mass of contact shell `this->contact_particles_[k]->mass_` is actually the area mass.
 To avoid changing of codes, we turn the weight to a volumetric one here.

-Unlike the force, which is integrated in the kernel support, the density ghost particles are summed up within shell thickness, i.e. until $(k+1)\cdot dp_s<t$, where $t$ is the thickness of shell.
+Unlike the force, which is integrated in the kernel support, the density ghost particles are summed up within shell thickness, i.e. until $(k+1)\cdot dp_s \lt t$, where $t$ is the thickness of shell.
 (Not modified yet)

 The method is illustrated in the graph below: